vacationlabs/haskell-webapps/doc/docs/framework/migrations.rst

    poi migrate [ up | down | redo | prepare | new ]

    --env environmentName

           Explicitly pass an environment to the script.
-Default value is `development` or `APP_ENV` environment variable (in that order)
+Default value is `development` or the value of the `APP_ENV` environment variable (in that order)

    --version regex

           Pass a specific migration version to the script.
 A fuzzy (or regex) match will be attempted with the given argument.
 If exactly one migration matches, it will be targeted, else all matching migrations will be printed out STDOUT.